Configuration

 restore_timeout = "5s" # max wait for restored pane commands to start (0 disables)

-# Allowlist of commands lazy-tmux may replay on restore, matched by program name.
+# Allowlist of commands lazy-tmux may replay on restore.
+Each entry is a regular

 # Omit this key to restore every command (default).
 Provide a list to restore

-# only those programs; use an empty list [] to restore no commands at all.
+# only matching commands; use an empty list [] to restore no commands at all.

-# Denylist of commands lazy-tmux must never replay, matched by program name.
+# Denylist of commands lazy-tmux must never replay.
+Each entry is a regular

 [scrollback]